-Key investment performers during the year were the Tactical Asset Allocation (20.3%), along with the cash and risk management allocation (17.9%), and the Private Market allocations, which returned 26.4%, whilst the Fund's allocation to equities returned 2.3%.
+Key investment performers during the year were the Tactical Asset Allocation Portfolio (20.3%), along with the Cash and Risk Management Framework (17.9%), and the Private Market assets, which returned 26.4%.
+The Fund's total equity mandates returned 2.3%.